massma/teacher-learner-wellbeing/website-src/workshop/module1.md

 ---
-pagetitle: "Part 1: Center the Soul"
+pagetitle: "Part 1: Mental Wellbeing in Teaching and Learning"
 ---

 ## Session 1: Considering Mental Wellbeing in Teaching and Learning